Azure/azure-sdk-for-net/.github/ISSUE_TEMPLATE/feature_request.md

 **Is your feature request related to a problem?
 Please describe.**
 What feature would you like to get added?
 What problem is it solving?

-**Describe alternatives you've considered**
-What alternatives did you consider?